gerekper/ganjaking/wp-content/plugins/updraftplus/readme.txt

 = 1.13.16 - 07/Dec/2017 =

-* TWEAK: Remove Ukranian translation files from wordpress.org zip (translation now complete, will download from wordpress.org separately)
+* TWEAK: Remove Ukrainian translation files from wordpress.org zip (translation now complete, will download from wordpress.org separately)
 * TWEAK: Adding V4 Signature properties and methods to old S3 SDK
 * TWEAK: Migrator add-on: keep a log of tables as they are created
 * TWEAK: Tweak wording on the 'Premium/Extensions' tab